avanigithub98/1st-repository/README.md

-# 1st-repository
+# 1st-repository(Folder)
-This is my first repository
+This is my first repository in the description